 Chase Ultimate Rewards is a very flexible reward program that competes with American Express Membership Rewards, Citi ThankYou Rewards and Diners Club Rewards.
-There are several ways you can use Chase Ultimate Rewards points, but the two most valuable, at least for frequent travelers, are transferring them to airline partners and booking travel through the Ultimate Rewards website.
+There are several ways you can use Chase Ultimate Rewards points, but the two most valuable, at least for

 Here’s a rundown of your redemption options: